Urine Protein

 When is proteinuria a sign of kidney disease?

-If proteinuria is not due to inflammation or bleeding in the urinary system, then it is more likely to be a sign of true kidney disease.
-This is worrisome because the underlying disease is often complex, difficult to diagnose, and hard to treat.
+If proteinuria is not due to inflammation or bleeding in the urinary system, it is more likely a sign of true kidney disease.
+The underlying disease is often complex, difficult to diagnose, and hard to treat.
 Further investigation is always recommended.

 What tests are required to determine the origin and significance of proteinuria?

 The first test is a complete urinalysis, including sediment evaluation (see handout "Urinalysis").
-This test provides a preliminary measurement of how much protein is in the urine and determines if there is substantial inflammation or bleeding that could explain the proteinuria.
+This test provides a preliminary measurement of the amount of protein in the urine and determines if there is substantial inflammation or bleeding that could explain the proteinuria.

 What can be done if the urinalysis reveals proteinuria with signs of bleeding and inflammation?